Let’s admit that online event fatigue is still a problemDecember 1, 2020

-Webinars and online events have dominated the events industry this year, as schools across the world were forced to adapt COVID-safe event practices.
-Before we knew it, school events like open days and campus tours were required to be delivered virtually, leading to continued engagement, but the beginning of webinar fatigue.
+Online events have dominated since schools across the world adopted COVID-safe event practices.
+Before we knew it, school events like open days and campus tours were required to be delivered virtually, leading to continued engagement, but the beginning of online event fatigue.

-With so many businesses switching to online events there is an oversaturation of webinar offerings, leaving us feeling disinterested and exhausted.
+With so many businesses switching to online events there is an oversaturation of digital event offerings, leaving us feeling disinterested and exhausted.
 Think about it, we’ve all been guilty of signing up for a webinar and then not attending because we were tired, irritable, or just plain forgot to log on.
-In this post, we’ll cover why webinar fatigue is a problem for your school events and what you can do to avoid it.
+In this post, we’ll look at the main culprits of online event fatigue, and how your school can avoid them.

 Why are people exhausted by online events?

-- No one likes sitting at a screen for a long period of time, it can cause discomfort, sore eyes, and tiredness.
+- Sitting at a screen for a long period of time causes discomfort, sore eyes, and tiredness.

-- In-person events often involve intervals and time for networking – an element that’s lacking when it comes to online events.
+- In-person events often involve breaks for refreshments and networking – an element that’s lacking when it comes to online events.

-Depending on where you are in the world, event restrictions may be starting to ease with in-person events being slowly re-introduced.
-But, if one thing’s for sure, it’s that online events are here to stay for 2021.
-It’s important to implement the below techniques to help us stay ahead of the fatigue curve and continue to create a positive user experience with online events.
+In some capacity, online events are here to stay.
+So, it’s important to implement the below techniques to help us stay ahead of the fatigue curve and continue to create a positive user experience with online events.

 Acknowledging the drop in performance